alampallyshanmitha-gif/CureCoders-Project/README.md

 📜 Conclusion

 CureVision AI demonstrates how artificial intelligence can improve healthcare accessibility and reduce diagnosis delays.
-By combining deep learning with chest X-ray analysis, the project helps doctors make faster and more reliable decisions, especially in areas with limited medical specialists.
+By combining deep learning with chest X-

+ray analysis, the project helps doctors make faster and more reliable decisions, especially in areas with limited medical specialists.

 👥 Team CureCoders